If you’ve been injured in a personal injury accident, you may be wondering whether you should hire a personal injury lawyer

 - 85% of the money paid by insurance companies for bodily injury claims are paid to people represented by attorneys.
 This means that the thousands and thousands of claims handled without attorneys only account for 15% of all payouts.

-For more reasons why getting a personal injury attorney may be the right decision, keep reading.
+For more reasons why hiring a personal injury attorney may be the right decision, keep reading.

 #10.
 Are personal injury lawyers worth it?

-If you have answered the preceding questions and are continuing to read on, chances are you’re already figuring out that you probably do need a personal injury lawyer.
-However, there are more questions to ask yourself below to be 100% sure hiring an injury attorney is worth it.
+If you have answered the preceding questions and you are still reading, chances are you’ve already concluded that you probably do need a personal injury lawyer.
+However, there are more questions to ask yourself to be 100% sure hiring an injury attorney is worth it.

 You do NOT have to pay a personal injury lawyer out of your own pocket